neuroinformatics-unit/HowTo/docs/source/Programming.md

 `cruft check` will check if your repo is up to date with the template, and basically will just give you a boolean response.

-Once you are satisfied, commit the changes to a new branch and open a PR to merge it into `main`. 🎉
+Once you are satisfied, commit the changes to a new branch and open a PR to merge it into `main`.

+Now, check if your GitHub actions fail... 🤦🏻‍♀️ If everything is fine, you can merge the PR. 🎉 If not, you will have to fix the errors and repeat the process. 😱

 ## Licensing
 For information about choosing a software license, see the [Licensing page](Licensing.md).